ipspace/netlab/docs/labs/virtualbox.md

 * Create [lab topology file](../topology-overview.md) in an empty directory.
 Use `provider: virtualbox` in lab topology to select the *virtualbox* virtualization provider.
 * Execute **[netlab up](../netlab/up.md)**

-Alternatively, you could use **[netlab create](../netlab/create.md)** script to create *Vagrantfile* and Ansible inventory, and **vagrant up** to start the lab.

 [^1]: Running Ansible on Windows is not supported, but supposedly it runs just fine under WSL.

 ## Testing the Installation

 The easiest way to test your installation is to use **netlab test** command.
-If you prefer to do step-by-step tests, or if you don't want to use WSL on Windows, you might find this recipe useful:
+If you prefer to do step-by-step tests, or if you don't want to install Ansible, you might find this recipe useful:

 * Create an empty directory and `topology.yml` file with the following contents within that directory: